 Wherever possible, the principles presented in these guidelines are adhered to in compilation publications with the following further specifications.

-Publications which contain data from several sets of statistics or/and describe several topics, and are ambiguously identifiable, and archived, are defined as compilation publications.
-Examples of these are the statistical yearbooks, which different producers publish.
+Publications which contain data from several sets of statistics or/and describe several topics, and are unambiguously identifiable, and archived, are defined as compilation publications.
+Examples of these are the statistical yearbooks which different producers publish.
 An OSF compilation publication series refers to an entity formed by repeatedly issued compilation publications.
 For example, the yearbooks issued in different years form such a series.

 An OSF compilation publication (web, disc or printed) mainly contains tables and graphics.
 Its texts are quite brief and summary by nature.

-Descriptive information on a publication: Presentation/description page of a publication
+Descriptive information on a publication: Presentation/description page of publication

 Each OSF compilation publication has its own presentation page on the web.
 The page must be permanent and have a fixed URL address.
 The page is identified by the OSF logo or stamp.
-The presentation page contains the following information:
+The presentation page shall contain the following information:

 Descriptive information on a publication series: summary page of a publication series

 Each compilation publication series has a series code (ISSN).
-It is recommended that an ISBN code be obtained for an individual publication in addition to the series identifier.
+It is recommended that an ISBN code be obtained for an individual publication in addition to the series identifiers.

-When a compilation publication is published on the web, it must be identifiable as a separate entity.
+When a compilation publication is published on the web it must be identifiable as a separate entity.
 Use of the OSF stamp on the page of the publication is recommended.
 The packaging or identifying notations of a publication in disc format must show an OSF identifier (logo or stamp).
-Use of the OSF stamp is recommended for computer screens.
+Use of the OSF stamp is recommended for computer screens.2.
+OSF identifiers

 The logo of Official Statistics of Finland is as follows: